A melting pot of typographic possibilities

 Aiglon and its Proustian madeleine’s

-OpenType functions transform Aiglon’s style, simply by switching certain glyphs with others.
+OpenType features transform Aiglon’s style, simply by switching certain glyphs with others.
 Three different R’s, two a’s, two g’s will change the general perception of the style of sans serif.
 This is the heart of the demonstration that this project aims to achieve.
 It is proof by example that what creates the atmosphere of a mono-linear sans serif typeface is reduced to a few identifiable glyphs that, because of their letter forms, immediately relate the typeface to a particular style.
 As if the shape of the R alone could remind designers of typefaces they had previously used.
 This is a Proustian madeleine with multiple entries.
 These different combinations of glyphs trigger our involuntary memory, as in Proust’s madeleine moment: the effect produced does not come from a conscious effort to remember this or that memory, but rather from associated or unconscious references.
 10

 Since the advent of OpenType features, number fonts offer different styles of numerals.
 Versions aligned with the capital height as well as versions more suited to text usage.
 Versions adapted to table settings in order to align calculations in columns.
 Most often, these numerals are the result of a compromise.
 They are narrow to blend in with lowercase text compositions.
 These same numerals drawn in line with capitals appear very narrow compared to the latter.
 The mix of capital–numerals doesn’t work perfectly.